 If the complaint is not resolved, the employee may request a meeting with the appropriate person in the line of supervision, up to the President, or designee, whose decision will be final.
 Every effort will be made to resolve the problem before reaching this level.

-At any point in this process a representative designated by the Vice President, Human Resources may become involved as an objective third party.
+At any point in this process a representative designated by the Human Resources Manager, Employee Relations may become involved as an objective third party.

 There is no requirement that informal procedures be used before filing a formal complaint, or that the complaint be put into writing before informal complaint procedures are used.

-In the informal complaint procedure, the administrator may assist in resolving the matter informally or advance the matter to Dean of Student Services and/or the Vice President, Human Resources for formal review and resolution.
+In the informal complaint procedure, the administrator may assist in resolving the matter informally or advance the matter to Dean of Student Services and/or the Chief Human Resources and Organizational Development for formal review and resolution.

 If there is no resolution as a result of the informal complaint procedure, the employee may proceed with filing a formal complaint.